moham6839/moham6839/README.md

 # Hello there 👋

 **My name is Mohamed Hassan**.
-I am currently a Data Science Graduate Student at CUNY School of Professional Studies, trained in using Python, R, and SQL.
-Previously, I completed a Data Science program at Flatiron School.
-I consider the work I've created passion projects, focused on various areas of basketball to topics that are important to public health and transportation.
+I recently completed a Data Science Master's program at CUNY School of Professional Studies, trained in using Python, R, and SQL.
+Previously, I completed a Data Science bootcamp program at Flatiron School.
+I consider the work I've created passion projects, focused on various areas of basketball and topics that are important to public health and transportation.
 I am also a Train Operator for the City of New York, getting people where they have to go.
 I previously worked for the FDNY as an EMT/911 Dispatcher 🚑.
 I have a passion for problem solving, using data and math to discover impactful solutions to complex problems.